KevinAiken/deep-facial-recognition-network/README.md

 * https://github.com/echen/restricted-boltzmann-machines/blob/master/rbm.py .

 ## Example of the program running
-When the program is running it shouldd look something like this
+When the program is running it should look something like this, with the opencv feed in the middle, hidden states calculated by Spark Streaming and rbmWeights on the left, and the server streaming embedded characteristics on the right:
 ![facial_recog_running](program_running.png "facial_recognition_running")